baggepinnen/DifferentialDynamicProgramming.jl/README.md

 # Experimental features
 The development branch `dev` contains a function `iLQGkl` that solves the same problem as `iLQG`, with an added constraint on the KL-divergence between the new trajectory distribution and the distribution induced by a previous controller.
 This feature can be used in an outer loop with repeated experiments between the iterations if the model used for optimization is uncertain.
+Usage of this branch requires `Pkg.clone("https://gitlab.control.lth.se/cont-frb/LTVModelsBase.jl.git")`